-On January 3, the Earth is in Perielio, that is at the point closest to the Sun of the Earth’s orbit, at 6h34m which evidently does not coincide with that of the Winter Solstice; on the same day there is the maximum of the meteoric swarm of the Quadrantids that take their name from the homonymous constellation located between the two Bears, the Dragon and Boote, eliminated in 1928 by astronomers from the official catalog of the current 88 constellations.
+Around January 3rd, the Earth is in Perieli, that is at the point closest to the Sun of the Earth’s orbit, which, evidently, does not coincide with that of the Winter Solstice; during these days there is the maximum of the meteoric swarm of the Quadrantids that take their name from the homonymous constellation located between the two Bears, the Dragon and Boote, eliminated in 1928 by astronomers from the official catalog of the current 88 constellations.

 You can see the 4 beautiful winter sketches: Aldebaran del Toro, Rigel di Orione, Sirio del Cane maggiore and Betelgeuse di Orione.